kaifmanzar26MAR/Server-Generator/README.md

 - **Dynamic Middleware and Routes**: Easily configure middleware and routes using the JSON file.
 - **Customizable**: Modify the configuration to suit your application's requirements.
-- **Scalable**: Supports complex server structures with multiple nodes and connections.

 ## Troubleshooting